JacksonKuo/blog/_posts/2025-9-7-tradeoffs-gha-commit-pinning.markdown

 ![Image]({{ site.baseurl }}/assets/images/hashpin-renovate-digestsemver-commit.png){: width="600"}
 {: refdef}

-For some reason in the Mend dashboard the version shows up as undefined: `actions/checkout undefined→ [Updates: ]`
+For some reason in the Mend dashboard the version shows up as `undefined`: `actions/checkout undefined→ [Updates: ]`.
+Ahh if it's in SHA form, the dashboard shows as `undefined`.
+In tag form, `actions/checkout 4.3.0→ [Updates: 5.0.0]` the version shows up.

 # Upsize Droplet
 I finally bit the bullet and upgraded to 2GB of RAM for $12.
 My droplet was having trouble redeploying my services.
 Looks like I was running out of RAM.
 One day I'll refactor and get back down to 1GB by adding feature flags and turning off services I don't need running, sigh...